Worship in the throne room

 • Ox, the strongest of the domesticated animals

-• Man as the ruler of creation
+• Man, as the ruler of creation

-• Eagle as ruler of the air
+• Eagle, the ruler of the air

 Dig Deeper